l3-hpc/visit-scripts/Win10.md

 For full instructions on using the 'start' scripts, see the [README](README.md).

-To test, for your convienience, just copy and paste these, after modifying yourusername.
+To test, for your convienience, just copy and paste these, after modifying `yourusername`.
 This should open a 3D plot.
 ```
 SCRIPT_PATH = "C:\\Users\\yourusername\\visit-scripts\\"
 FILE_NAME = "C:\\Users\\yourusername\\visit-scripts\\mi_0013.nc"